Unboxed-Software/solana-course/content/token22-on-chain.md

 * `staking_token_mint` - The reward token mint for staking in this pool.
 * `payer` - Account responsible for paying for the creation of the staking pool.
 * `token_program` - The token program associated with the given token and mint accounts.
 Should work for either the Token Extension or the Token program.
-* `system_program` - System program
+* `system_program` - System program.
-* `rent` - Rent program
+* `rent` - Rent program.

 Let's implement this accounts struct starting with the `pool_authority` account and its constraints.

 The `pool_authority` account is a PDA derived with the `VAULT_AUTH_SEED` that we defined in the `state.rs` file.
 This account does not hold any state, so we do not need to deserialize it into any specific account structure.
-For this reason, we use the `UncheckedAccount` anchor account type.
+For this reason, we use the `UncheckedAccount` Anchor account type.

 ```rust
 #[derive(Accounts)]